'You Are Dust'

 As Scripture tells us, "Beholding the glory of the Lord, we are being changed into His likeness" (2 Cor 3:18).

 That's the whole objective of Lent: to gaze upon His face and to imitate His example — to make His instruction and actions our own.

 Read Scripture daily, if you don't already.
 Go to daily Mass, if you can.

 The more we turn our gaze toward the cross, the more graces we will receive to shoulder our own crosses.

 Let these ashes serve to remind us that God is merciful to those who call on Him with contrite hearts.
 By taking up Christ's cross, by gazing into His face, by imitating His example, may we prepare ourselves for a joy-filled Easter and a grace-abounding Divine Mercy Sunday.
 And may we begin to live the message of Divine Mercy — loving God and our neighbor — every day of the year.

-For we who make that choice, the choice to be "marked" men and women — possessions, slaves, the dust, as God willed us to be — let the arduous journey begin.
+For we who make that choice, the choice to be "marked" men and women — possessions, slaves, the dust, as God created us — let the arduous journey begin.
+As we accept our lowliness, we allow God to complete His plan of love: to raise us all to the dignity of being sons and daughters in the Son of God, to become partakers of the divine nature (2 Pt 1:4).
 As the reading on Ash Wednesday states: "Behold, now is the day of salvation!"
 (2 Cor 6:2).